 All backcountry bicycle event participants are required to wear eye protection and a helmet that complies with U.S. CPSC safety standards for bicycle helmets.

 Participants are required to complete the entire course on the same bike they started the event on.
-All bikes should be of the ‘mountain bike’ genre (geometry, tires, cranks, handlebars, etc).
+All bikes in the singletrack-centric courses should be of the ‘mountain bike’ genre (geometry, tires, cranks, handlebars, etc).

 The nature of mountain biking requires a mountain biker to be self supported.
 Because Epic Rides’ events are a mild deviation from the solo backwoods experience, participants are allowed to accept support from other registered event participants, official event aid stations, or crew support (when applicable) stationed at aid stations on course.
 Pacing and intermittent hand-ups in non aid station locations is prohibited.